 Since acquiring Cloudyn and integrating it into Azure Cost Management, Microsoft has made significant improvements.
 The Cloudyn portal and access to various clouds are two notable kinks in the acquisition that Microsoft is working to resolve.
 Azure’s preferences regarding features and integrations have not been revealed yet, so it is unclear whether this service will remain cloud-neutral.

-You can implement a successful Azure cloud management strategy by examining the questions that need to be answered and the notable upgrades to this cost management service.
+You can implement a successful Azure Cloud Managed Solutions by examining the questions that need to be answered and the notable upgrades to this cost management service.

 Develop cloud applications using Azure’s interfaces